shirish93/shirish93.github.io/_pages/about.md

 <a href="assets/images/bg-joinTeam.jpg"><p class="mb-5"><img class="shadow-lg" alt="Image of a group of employees collaborating.
 I'm the man in yellow T-shirt." src="assets/images/team-small.jpg"></p></a>

 <p> Here are some fun facts about me.
-I'm building out this website to be of higher professional standards over the coming weeks and months, so enjoy this bit of trivia! </p>
+I'm building out this website to be of higher professional standards over the coming weeks and months, so enjoy this bit of trivia! </p> If you think this stuff is all rather silly, I disagree!
+Read <a href="https://www.shirish.me/diverse-hobbies/">this post</a> I wrote for a retort.
 <ul>
 <li>My stand-up comedy skills are just as good as my skills at the driving range.
 Absolutely terrible.
 Yet I enjoy both activities.</li>
 <li>I am an amateur novelist, and I write multiple novels at the same time.
 My longest draft is a whopping 60,000 words (and yes, it needs work!)</li>